-While finding time looking at new H&M sustainability report, a recap of last year might be helpful
+While finding time looking at the H&M sustainability report, a recap of last year might be helpful

-What is sustainability?
-Resources are sustainable if they cannot be used up; for instance, oil resources are not seen as renewable because of its slow and gradually decreasing whereas the wind can be harnessed to produce energy continuously.
-In terms of fiber, a sustainable fiber is one that ideally involves completely renewable chemicals in its manufacturing process and non-fossil-fuel-derived energy (renewable sources of energy only) in the production processes.
+Resources are sustainable if they cannot be used up; for instance, oil resources are not seen as renewable because of it’s slow and gradually decreasing whereas the wind can be harnessed to produce energy continuously.
+In terms of fibre, a sustainable thread is one that ideally involves completely renewable chemicals in its manufacturing process and non-fossil-fuel-derived energy (renewable sources of energy only) in the production processes.

 Is the concept of reduce-reuse-recycle fully understood?

-What concerns is that most brands mostly concentrate on finding new ways to produce with ‘”less negative” impact on the environment while being able to increase the number of units sold, increase turnover and earnings.
-Finding news to produce with less harm is a very narrow focus on actions that seem good for the environment and easily bought by consumers” “how many million bathtubs of water saved,” “less pesticide” and “increased use of more sustainable fiber” and so on.
-This is great.
-However, only “conservation” (use natural resources wisely) and miss first, “reduce!”
-Nevertheless, a strategy whereof the mission is to reduce the negative impact by also reduce production units while still having been satisfying earnings demands a brand-new way of looking at things (cradle to cradle, etc.)
+What concerns is that most brands mostly concentrate on finding new ways to produce with ‘” less negative” impact on the environment while being able to increase the number of units sold, increase turnover and earnings.
+Finding news to produce with less harm is a very narrow focus on actions that seem right for the environment and easily bought by consumers.
+Questions answered such as:

-- Reuse = swap, repair, transform, second hand and remember “a man’s trash is another man’s treasure” etc.
+- Reuse = swap, repair, transform, second-hand and remember “a man’s trash is another man’s treasure“

-- Finally, the least favorable solution recycled = raw materials making
+- Finally, the least favourable solution recycled = raw materials making

 The great HM conscious fashion swindle?